CaRCC/CaRCC-Handbook/handbook/about.md

 # About

-The RCD Handbook is licensed as CC by SA 3.0.
+The CaRCC Handbook is licensed as CC by SA 3.0.